LeonFelipeCordero/coderbyte/README.md

 # CoderByte test

 Coder by back problems was having timeouts to submit the codes.
+Please take a look to screenshot added that show timeout
 ```
 NOTE: The rest of the problems are Submitted in CoderByte
 ```